-The lives of the Dominy craftsmen, their families, and those they worked with and for, reveal themselves through the tools, furniture, and other objects preserved in the Dominy Collections.
-These consist of the nearly complete contents of the woodworking, clock-making, and watch repair shops—including lathes, workbenches, and more than 1,000 hand-tools.
-They also contain examples of furniture, tall clocks, and extensive shop records and family papers.
+The gallery includes the nearly complete contents of their woodworking, clock-making, and watch repair shops—including lathes, workbenches, and more than 1,000 hand-tools, as well as examples of the furniture and tall clocks they made, and extensive shop records and family papers.
 Together, they tell a more complete story about the practices and roles of skilled craftsmen in pre-industrial America than any other single grouping of artifacts and documents that have survived from this period.

 As part of its 70th anniversary in 2021, Winterthur has updated the Dominy Gallery to celebrate this American treasure.

 Learn more about the Dominy Collections.